I, like many of you, have wondered if Coronado Beach is dog friendly. Where can I take my dog with me?

 If you take Ocean Blvd and get to Sunset Park from Ocean Drive you will run right into the dog beach.
 It starts near Sunset Park and ends at the U.S. Naval Base station.

 It is only here, at the dog beach area, where you can leave your fur baby to frolic in the waves of the ocean.

 In other words, it is optional to have your dog on a leash.

-Of course, like many people I have noticed the dogs are mostly free.
-And with the spectacular weather and panoramic views there really isn’t anything better.
+Of course, like many people, I have noticed that dogs are mostly free.
+And with the spectacular weather and panoramic views, there really isn’t anything better.

 Parking near the Dog Beach in Coronado

 As always, parking can be a little tricky if you have never been to Coronado before.
 If it is you are visiting the dog beaches, then make sure your map points to the dog park beach area on the North.

 You must get on the Coronado Bridge to make it to the Peninsula.

 The most direct route from Northern San Diego:

 - Follow signs toward Coronado Bridge